Impacts of COVID-19 pandemic on older people: A family violence prevention project

 Parkinson, D., & Zara, C. (Eds.).
 (2011) Download the report in full

 Translated Disaster is NO excuse for family violence Postcard

 Community Service Announcement with 1800RESPECT and ABC.

 Watch short films by the GAD Pod and Air Punch Productions on how gender is relevant to disaster:

 Vox Pops (2:36)

-Liam Leonard, Director of Gay and Lesbian Health Victoria, was inter viewed by GAD Pod on ‘Being LGBTI during Disaster’
+Liam Leonard, Director of Gay and Lesbian Health Victoria, was interviewed by GAD Pod on ‘Living LGBTI during Disaster’